Modernizr/customizr/README.md

 	// By default, will crawl your project for references to Modernizr tests
 	// Set to false to disable
 	"crawl" : true,

+	// By default the crawler will detect tests as properties of any object in JS and any matching class in CSS/SASS/LESS
+	// Setting this to true will only detect JS properties that are properties of the `Modernizr` object and CSS classes
+	// that are scoped to the HTML object.
+	"crawlStrict" : false

 	// Set to true to pass in buffers via the "files" parameter below "useBuffers" : false,